 us-duct.com Listed by lockbit5 Ransomware Group

-On January 21, 2026, the LockBit ransomware group added us-duct.com to its leak site, confirming that it had exfiltrated internal files from US Duct Inc., a manufacturer of industrial duct systems based in the United States.
+On January 21, 2026, the LockBit ransomware group added us-duct.com to its leak site, claiming that it had exfiltrated internal files from US Duct Inc., a manufacturer of industrial duct systems based in the United States.

 Public reporting indicates the company designs and manufactures industrial duct products.
 The listing appeared on the LockBit 5 leak site, hosted on the dark web address lockbitapt67g6rwzjbcxnww5efpg4qok6vpfeth7wx3okj52ks4wtad.onion.
 Available reporting describes the data as internal files obtained during a ransomware attack, although the exact volume and full list of exposed records have not been independently verified.
 No customer count or specific data types such as names, addresses, or payment details have been publicly detailed in the initial posting.